privacytrustlab/ml_privacy_meter/research/2023_rmia/scripts/README.md

 ```
 bash train_cifar10.sh
 ```

-Note: For CIFAR-10, CIFAR-100 and CINIC-10 we use Wide Resnet 28-2 and for Purchase-100 we use a simple MLP (see [mlp.py](/code/philippe/scripts/mlp.py)).

 ##### Changing the number of reference models

 To change the number of reference models, you can train a separate set of reference models that contains exactly the number of reference model you want.
 For example, if you want to train 4 reference models for the online setting (or 2=4/2 reference models for the offline one), you can use the following bash script (you can just comment/uncomment the relevant lines in the train and infer bash files):